jmd-dk/concept/_sources/tutorial/beyond_matter_only.rst.txt

 In the case of large :math:`k`, you should see that the non-linear solution forms a trough below the linear one, before rising up above it near the largest :math:`k` shown.
-This is the well-known non-linear suppression dip, the low-:math:`k` end of which marks the beginning of the truly non-linear regime.
+This is the well-known non-linear suppression dip, the low-:math:`k` end of which marks the beginning of the non-linear regime.
 We thus trust the simulated results at the high-:math:`k` end of the plot, while we trust the linear results at the low-:math:`k` end.